khalegjr/challenge-chart-plot/challenge-solution/README.md

 # Frontend Challenge for Intelie

 I built the challenge solution using Typescript because it offers variable typing, interfaces and verification with Intellisense.

+I choose to use the __codemirror/lang-json__ package, as the __codemirror__ package is widely used in the javascript ecosystem and user input must be in json format.
+We also installed the __uiw/react-codemirror__ package, for better integration with React.